MixinNetwork/mixin.network/docs/recovery/README.md

 - Functions in question: supplying assets, pledging assets, borrowing assets, repaying loans, and redeeming assets
 - Current status:
-  - ✅ Collateral that are LP tokens (Liquidity Provider Token) can be redeemed only when loans are **100% paid off**.
+  - ✅ Collateral can be redeemed only when loans are **100% paid off**.
 (Redemption of other types of collateral is not resumed yet.)
   - ⏸️ Debt interest accural and liquidation are both suspended.
 - Future plans:
   - Rings will resume operation on the old Mixin Network (but not yet have plans to operate on the new network).